uw-maccosslab/uw-maccosslab.github.io/index.md

 - **A transformer model for de novo sequencing of data-independent acquisition mass spectrometry data** - Nature Methods, July 2025
 - **Enrichment of extracellular vesicles using Mag-Net for the analysis of the plasma proteome** - Nature Communications, July 2025

-## Quantitative Proteomics Services

-The MacCoss lab offers a number of mass spectrometry based proteomics services.
-These range from biofluid proteomics, targeted assay development, etc...
-For information about these services see [our services page](https://panoramaweb.org/Services/).
-Email at services[at]maccosslab[dot]org for mroe information

 ## Nunn Lab

 We share lab space and resources with [Brook Nunn's lab](https://www.environmentalproteomics.org/) here in the Department of Genome Sciences.
 The focus in the Nunn lab is to use mass spectrometry-based proteomics as a tool to understand a variety of environmental questions- from proteins preserved in sediments of the deep sea to the adaptation of bacteria cells to subzero temperatures.